cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/Shapley Values/Shapley's Math.md

 Firstly, the **efficiency** property shows us that this game's outcome was exactly a combination of each contribution, and is thus no more or less than the sum of its parts.
 From here, **symmetry** tells us that the contributions must be fairly distributed, as if two features contributed the same amount, they must receive the same payout; this is extended with **nullity**, as if some feature means literally *nothing* to the prediction, then it contributed nothing.
 Finally, **additivity** tells us that multi-part predictions must also have multi-part contributions, as each feature played some role (even if it is *no* role) in all parts of the prediction.

 ## Application of properties: MOOC Dataset
+*For a more detailed look at this dataset, please see [Shapley and MOOC](./Shapley%20and%20MOOC.md)*

 A more intuitive application of the **additivity** property can be seen with our MOOC model.
 Since our model outputs the probabilities for two binary classes (complete/incomplete), the game of prediction is *zero-sum* (Since probabilities sum to 1, $+1\%$ chance of "complete" means "-1\%$ chance of "incomplete").
 As such, the Shapley values are also zero-sum, as visualized in the picture below:

 ![Shapley value graphs for "complete"/"incomplete"](\img\shap_math_additivity.png)